All About Student Accommodations: What Will My Dormitory Be Like at a US University?

 By Selene Angier

-Last updated on August 9, 2023
+Last updated on November 19, 2024

 What is dormitory life really like in the US?
 What amenities do dormitory rooms have?
 International students tell you all about dorm life in the USA.

-A female international student sits on her dormitory bed and plays acoustic guitar
+A female international student sits on her dormitory bed and plays acoustic guitar in her student accommodations at her US university.

 Rock climbing walls, infinity pools, indoor golf, ball pits, rooftop volleyball courts, hot tubs — that’s the “we wish!” list of dormitory amenities that make headlines.
 The closer-to-reality version of a US dormitory room is a comfortable twin bed and a handful of cool student-friendly amenities in the building like gaming rooms and free coffee.
-When you look up “dormitory meaning” online, you will find a standard definition — student housing at a university — but these days, US colleges know they have to offer more to attract students to campus.
+When you look up “dormitory meaning” online, you will find a standard definition — student housing or student accommodations at a university — but these days, US colleges know they have to offer more to attract students to campus.

 While you might not have a private movie screening room with Dolby surround sound, dormitories in the US have come a long way since the white cinderblock days.
 Campus housing departments at universities know that dormitory amenities can be a key decision factor for students (after academics, faculty, and career services, of course) and new and renovated buildings are a top priority.